akeneo/pim-api-docs/content/getting-started/your-first-tutorial-4x/step-3.md

 Alright!
 You're all set now.
 Let's launch this request.

 1. In Postman, in the `Collections` panel, click on `Your very first collection`.
-2. Click on the `The authentication request` request.
+2. Click on `The authentication request`.
 ![Authent request in the postman collection](/img/getting-started/very-first-request-collection-in-postman.png)
 3. Hit the blue `Send` button.
 ![Send authent request](/img/getting-started/send-authent-request.png)